CarolineRinks/CS423-Intro-to-AI/Search_Engine/README.md

 -----------
 Description
 -----------
-	This program implements a basic search engine with an embedded web crawler alongside a ranking and retrieval system.
-This is accomplished with 3 classes: a WebCrawler class that scrapes and stores data from UTK-affiliated websites, a SearchInterface class that creates either an interactive or command-line interface for issuing search queries, and a SearchEngine class that instantiates the WebCrawler and SearchInterface classes while also storing and calculating relevance using TF-IDF indexing and cosine similarity scoring.
+	This program implements a basic search engine for .utk websites with an embedded web crawler alongside a ranking and retrieval system.
+This is accomplished with 3 classes: a WebCrawler class that scrapes and stores data from UTK-affiliated websites, a SearchInterface class that creates either an interactive or command-line interface for issuing search queries, and a SearchEngine class which instantiates the WebCrawler and SearchInterface classes while also storing and calculating webpage relevance using TF-IDF indexing and cosine similarity scoring.

 -------------
 .pickle files